Yunqi2001/TJU-PCB-2023/04-exploration/README.md

 # 🔍Exploration

 ## Description
-We explored the eco-system in our campus [My Findings at the Tongji campus:](#my-findings-at-the-tongji-campus:) and Gongqing forest park to get some ideas of the final project
+We explored the eco-system [in our campus]() and Gongqing forest park to get some ideas of the final project

 ## 💡Tips
 - use the sense you already have and you wish you have
 - think the element in the whole eco-system, think about what makes the element be there, think about the relationship, the system of input and output

-## My Findings at the Tongji campus:
+## 1️⃣My Findings at the Tongji campus:
 ### 1. Main Findings
 <p align="center">
 	<img src="./images/IMG_1182.jpeg") alt="size limit image cant be show" width="350">